• Skip to primary navigation

 • In a saucepan over medium heat, add butter.
 Once melted, add onions and cook until they begin to brown and turn translucent, about 4-5 minutes.
 Add garlic and cook an additional 30 seconds.
 Add flour and stir to coat and create a paste.
 Cook for one minute.

 • Whisk in broth and milk.
 Continue whisking until no lumps remain.
-Cook sauce for another 3-4 minutes, or until thickened slightly.
+Cook sauce for another 3-4 minutes, or until sauce thickly coats the back of a spoon.
 Remove from heat.
 Add salt, pepper, and thyme, stirring to incorporate.

 • In prepared 9x13 pan, arrange ¼ of sliced potatoes in the bottom of the dish, overlapping slightly.
 Pour ¼ of sauce over potatoes.
 Repeat once more, adding another layer of potatoes and sauce.
 Next, add half of shredded gruyere cheese in an even layer.
 Add two more layers of potatoes and sauce (for a total of four layers each of potato and sauce), and top with remaining shredded cheese.